Wasps are NZ's ultimate villain - wreaking havoc on our environment, killing native birds, young bats, insects, lizards and honey bees.

 They also attack, injure, and have been known to kill humans.
 The biomass (total weight of wasps in Nelson and Tasman) exceeds all other pests in New Zealand, including possums, stoats and rats.
 There are a million hectares of beech forest in the South Island and over 5, and up to 40, wasp nests per hectare.

-TET connects people with conservation in their communities by offering expertise in protection & restoration of natural environments.
-We work collaboratively with the community including special interest groups, landowners and businesses in Tasman.
+TET connects people with conservation by offering expertise in protection & restoration of natural environments.
+We work collaboratively with the community including special interest groups, landowners and businesses in Tasman and Nelson.

 The Tasman Environment Trust will distribute funds to support volunteer logistics, purchase bait and bait stations for wasp control operations in targeted areas across New Zealand.